Stefan-Grant-Personal/proportions-calculator/README.md

 - The smallest quantities that satisfy the desired ratio AND are at least as large as the existing quantities `[2, 4, 5]` (since we can't remove metals from an alloy easily) are **`[2.5, 7.5, 5]`**.
 - Thus, we need to add the following amounts to achieve our desired alloy: `[0.5, 3.5, 0]`, i.e. **0.5g of gold, and 3.5g of silver**.

 ## How to use

 To use this program, you need to follow these steps:

-1. Find the directory containing `ProportionsCalculator.dll`.
+1. Download a ZIP file from the `builds` folder of this repository.

+2. Extract the contents of the ZIP file.
+You will get a directory containing `ProportionsCalculator.dll` and some other files.

-2. Edit a file called `input.json` in the same directory as `ProportionsCalculator.dll`, and fill it out in the following format:
+3. Edit a file called `input.json` in the same directory, and fill it out in the following format:

     ```json
     {